05 Oct 40%

 The shuttle didn’t respond – it seemed like it wasn’t big on words, when action was sufficient.
 Immediately, thin green lines and numbers appeared in front of me, where the wall should be, showing everything I asked for, and then some.
 As I hoped, it helped to get a sense of a barrier between me and the outside.
 This had to be good enough.

 The controls were obviously different from a helicopter, as there was no pedals, or a collector control, but it wasn’t a fixed wing aircraft either.
 If tilting the joystick controlled the craft pitch and roll, sliding it along with the base forwards and backwards without tilting might control the acceleration and braking.
 The remaining left-right axis might control sliding the shuttle sideways.
 Altitude control would have to be done via pushing the control down or pulling it up.
 That only left yaw.
-The joystick handle rotated along the vertical axis and could be twisted in both directions, so that should take care of the yaw.
+The joystick handle rotated along the vertical axis and could be twisted in both directions, so that should take care of the that.

 Well, it was time to see if I got it right.